andrekovac/explain-programming/content/blog/javascript/modules.md

 import { StyleSheet } from 'react-native';
 import { keys, pick, compose } from 'ramda';

-// imports from other parts of the application like utils or other components (use absolute imports as configured) import CachedImage from 'components/CachedImage';
+// imports from other parts of the application like utils or other components (use absolute imports if configured) import CachedImage from 'components/CachedImage';
 import { pickKeys } from 'util/object';